1:1 Integrative Physiotherapy

 As a Physiotherapist I have experience helping people to get back on their feet and back to doing the things they love after injury, illness or surgery.
-In my experience, I have found that integrating Physio into Clinical Yoga often has more sustainable results for recovery.
 More and more I’m aware that sustainable rehabilitation takes a ‘whole person’ approach addressing physical, psychological, social, environmental and spiritual factors.
+This is why I use a model of ‘integrative physiotherapy’ which has 5 main guiding principles: Therapeutic partnerships; living systems theory; whole person health’ movement as an integrative experience; and salutogenesis (Justice et al. 2023)

 • The initial appointment is usually 90 minutes, this enables sufficient time to hear your story, carry out assessments where needed and make a good start on exploring and implementing strategies and techniques to start to work towards your goals.